About e-cigarettes and vaping

 Quit4Life are proud to be one of the first "e-cigarette and vaping friendly" NHS stop smoking services in the country.

-Whether you quit smoking using traditional medication or an e-cigarette, evidence shows that you have a much better chance of quitting with the support of Quit4Life.
+Whether you quit smoking using traditional medication or an Vape, evidence shows that you have a much better chance of quitting with the support of Quit4Life.

-If you are keen to stop smoking and thinking about using an e-cigarette, or are using one already, please speak to one of our advisers.
+If you are keen to stop smoking and thinking about using a vape, or are using one already, please speak to one of our advisers.

 Weekly contact with your adviser along with regular carbon monoxide readings until at least four weeks beyond your quit date will help you through the first weeks without a puff on a cigarette.